aswil192/writeups/Lookup.md

 1 of 1 target successfully completed, 1 valid password found Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2025-09-10 03:14:14
  ```
- got the password as `password123`
+Got the password as `password123`

-upon logging in it goes to a sub domain` http://files.lookup.thm/`
+Upon logging in it goes to a subdomain `http://files.lookup.thm/`
- added to `/etc/hosts`
+Added to `/etc/hosts`
- saw many files
+Saw many files
- downloaded the some and tried ssh with hydra- failed
+Downloaded some and tried SSH with Hydra - failed
- check the version of file manger
+Check the version of file manager
- saw that
+Saw that
  ```
  ### elFinder
 Web file manager
 Version: 2.1.47
-protocol version: 2.1047
+protocol version:聽2.1047
 jQuery/jQuery UI: 3.3.1/1.12.1
  ```
- search for exploits:
+Search for exploits:
  ```
  searchsploit elFinder 2.1.47
  ```